Body

 • Like all other student org benefits, compliance must be met for the Student Org Finance Center to process a Payment Request.
 Access Student Org Compliance Requirements.

-3. Request of Services, Venue, or Product
+Step 3: Request for Services, Venue, or Product

 Image of a Student Org Payment Request Approval